AriFordsham/GHCWiki/building/running-tests/running.md

 ## Additional Packages

 Some of the tests in the testsuite rely on packages that aren't part of the standard libraries included with GHC.
 These tests will be skipped then unless you [install](debugging/installing-packages-inplace) the required packages for them.
+Since we don't run these tests very often, some might be currently broken.

 The extra packages are: